Get Free Counselling Session with mentor

 Eg. If the government has launched any new scheme.
 To know the name of the scheme and its affiliated ministry are not sufficient.
 You should know about the origin of the scheme, how it will affect the economy and population, its impact and also budget allocation.
 There are many programs available for daily current affairs for UPSC.
 These online programs publish today current affairs for UPSC.
 It will make your preparation easy and you can complete the early round up of daily current affairs for UPSC in a more easy way.

 The IAS exam is conducted to test the candidates’ awareness about the current happenings around him.
 IAS exam not only checks aspirants knowledge but also their alertness and awareness.
 That is why you will have to update yourself regularly about current issues regional, national or international.
-Sufficient knowledge of current issues will ensure your success in UPSC exams at all three stages- Prelims, mains and interview.
+Sufficient knowledge of current issues will ensure your success in UPSC exams at all three stages- UPSC Prelims, UPSC Mains and UPSC Mock interview.

 UPSC has been frequently asking questions based on current affairs for years and it has become a trend now.
 Most of the topics of the mains syllabus are dynamic in nature.
 These topics require a regular update based on the current developments.